Almost fault-tolerant quantum machine learning with drastic overhead reduction: Numerical Results

 and have the solution $\vert\rho(t)\rrangle= e^{\mathcal{L}t}\vert\rho(0)\rrangle$, where $\vert\rho\rrangle$ denotes the density operator in vectorized form.
 For a more realistic simulation, the depolarizing and crosstalk noise strengths are characterized by the IBM superconducting quantum computer $ibm\_torino$.
 From the official average two-qubit gate error rate of $3.8\cross 10^{-3}$ characterized based on randomized benchmarking, we derive $p_{\text{depol}}=0.0019$.
 A single-qubit example of this derivation is discussed in \Cref{appendix: Depolarising noise strength and actual gate error analysis}.
 The strength of the crosstalk $ZZ$ couplings, $\alpha=1.16\cross 10^{-3}$, is taken from the noise parameters obtained from previous work \cite{haiyue_crosstalk}.

-When two-qubit gate noises are added back, even with the help of a classical layer, the classification success rate is much worse.
-Even at the single-qubit depolarizing channel strength of $p=3.48\cross 10^{-5}$, the model is almost non-trainable, whereas the model behaves properly for the case without the two-qubit gate noises.
-Although the averaged gradients increase, as explained before, classical gradients still quickly saturate; the quantum gradients only increase due to large weights in the classical layer, not because they escape from barren plateaus.
-The gap in the trainability is also clear when contrasted with the noise-free two-qubit gates, but when the classical layer is applied, as shown in \Cref{fig: classification_success_rate_short_layers,fig: loss_and_gradients_short_layers}.
-The comparison between noisy and noise-free two-qubit gates demonstrates the utility of partial QEC, which significantly improves the trainability of the machine learning model, yet still achieves a drastic overhead reduction by giving up the distillations.
+When two-qubit gate noises are added back, the classification success rate is much worse.
+In all situations, the classification success rate never crosses 0.5 and the average squared gradient $\mathbb{E}_k\left((\nabla_{\theta_k}\mathcal{L})^2\right)$ is below $10^{-7}$.
+At the single-qubit depolarizing channel strength of $p=1.47\cross 10^{-3}$, classification success rate barely increases and the model is almost non-trainable, whereas the model behaves properly for the case without the two-qubit gate noises.
+The comparison between noisy and noise-free two-qubit gates demonstrates the utility of partial QEC, which significantly improves the trainability of the machine learning model while still achieving a drastic overhead reduction by forgoing distillations.